J Felix

 The laws at work in Nature are applicable to the field of mind within.
 As with gardening, we will quickly discover weeds growing on the patch where we planted seedlings of hope and peace.

 Stepping into the muck of mind is not a retrogression.
 This is an important stage that is of great value to the meditator.
 As the mind settles, what are called "impurities" begin to surface.
 In some contemplative traditions, they are called samskaras.
 These are the "weeds."
-In the West, we recognize the weeds as insecurities, an unresolved trauma, a phobia, an attachment to an idea, a misperception, a grievance we refuse to forget, etc.
+In the West, therapists recognize the weeds as insecurities, unresolved traumas, a phobia, an attachment to an idea, a misperception, conditioned thoughts, a grievance we refuse to forget, etc.

 Weeds are wild plants that grow where they are not wanted in competition with cultivated plants.
 They are neither good nor bad.
 We can pluck out the dandelions and make a dandelion tea; we can uproot the purslane, a rich source of omega 3s, and add them to a salad.
 Nothing is wasted.